Trump agrees to keep U.S. troops in Syria for undetermined time to defeat ISIS

 "I want to get back, I want to rebuild our nation," Trump said, reiterating comments about withdrawal that he made last week.
 "It's time.
 We were very successful against ISIS; we'll be successful against anybody militarily, but sometimes it's time to come back home.
 And we're thinking about that very seriously."

-Just moments earlier, however, Special Presidential Envoy for the Global Coalition to Defeat ISIS Brett McGurk had stressed that the job was not finished.
+Just minutes earlier, however, the president's envoy to the Global Coalition to Defeat ISIS, Brett McGurk, had stressed that the job was not finished.

 Votel, for his part, stressed on Tuesday the importance of stabilization in Syria, and said the U.S. military can help.